Boundless, Navigator CRE and Off the Record take prizes at TechCrunch’s Seattle pitch-off

 Audience choice: Off the Record

 No one likes getting tickets, and services have popped up that let you automatically dispute them and often get them reduced or dismissed.
-It started with parking tickets, but Off the Record applies the idea to speeding: if you get pulled over, just snap a picture of the ticket and the service matches it to the proper lawyer, who disputes it on your behalf.
+It started with parking tickets, but Off the Record applies the idea to speeding: If you get pulled over, just snap a picture of the ticket and the service matches it to the proper lawyer, who disputes it on your behalf.
 The company claims a 97 percent success rate.

 The audience loved this idea, which put me in the unenviable position of questioning the wisdom and ethics of interfering with a major municipal income source.
 Another judge asked whether the cases were actually being won on any merit or merely dismissed because of overworked courts and police departments.
-The CEO said it’s everyone’s right to dispute citations, and that if cities and don’t provide the infrastructure to support that right, and are over-reliant on fines for income, the service provides corrective pressure on them.
+The CEO said it’s everyone’s right to dispute citations, and that if cities don’t provide the infrastructure to support that right, and are over-reliant on fines for income, the service provides corrective pressure on them.

 Off the Record gets one ticket to Disrupt SF.